 Live/In-Game Betting – This gives you the ability to bet on a tournament as it is happening.
 Odds will change throughout the day as the competition progresses.
 If you notice a golfer playing well by the 3rd or 4th hole, it could be a good bet to win a further round or outright winner.

 Golf is known for its unwritten rules, technical ability and stunning strikes.
-There’s nothing quite like it in it’s a weird and wonderful way.
-When was the last time you ate a snack while playing a sport, or smashed a ball 240 yards to land on the green the first hit and felt like a God?
-The unique sport has been around since the 15th century, where it first originated in Scotland and now has grown to become a global sport.
+This unique sport has been around since the 15th century, where it first originated in Scotland and now has grown to become a global sport.
 Golf has not just become a professional sport but has been integrated into our social and business lives.

 Golf is an individual sport played by hitting a ball with a club, starting from a tee and ending up in the hole at the other end on the course.
 The object is to get the ball into the hole with the least number of swings or strokes of the club.
 A golf course will have a number of strikes or Pars for the player is intended to make on that hole.